bioperl/bioperl.github.io/howtos/Glyphs.md

 To fix this, we modify the multihourglass.pm module as follows:

-'''Example 10.
-The multihourglass glyph with support for two levels of subfeatures'''
+*Example 10.
+The multihourglass glyph with support for two levels of subfeatures*

 ```perl